 3. And a Holiday for Businesses

 Christmas is a popular time for many businesses to shut down for a yearly break.
-Businesses commonly shut down for the period between Christmas and New Years, although some business may shut down for up to a month.
+Businesses commonly shut down for the period between Christmas and New Years, although some business may shut down for longer.

 Staff members may be required to take leave during this period.
-Or alternatively some businesses will just retain a skeleton staff, with the members who don’t want to take leave.
+Or alternatively some businesses will just retain a skeleton staff, consisting of the members who don’t want to take leave.

 Heading to Australia for Christmas or the New Year period?
 Book early and be prepared for expensive prices.
 For accommodation, there’s often minimum stays over Christmas and New Years.
 This is especially true along the beaches, a popular summer holiday destination for Australian families.